 Examines American involvement in the major wars of the 20th Century, including the Spanish-American War, World Wars I and II, the Korean, Vietnam, and Persian Gulf wars.
 Analyzes and compares factors which influenced American participation in these conflicts, and examines how these wars affected American political, economic, and social institutions.
 Issues including the Holocaust, the internment of Japanese-Americans, and segregation in the military will be discussed.
-Provides in-depth look at the battles, technology, and weaponry of each war, as well as how the soldiers were viewed by Americans on the home front.
-This course is currently under revision.
-Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Core and Common Core Standards.
+Provides in-depth look at the battles, technology, and weaponry of each war, as well a show the soldiers were viewed by Americans on the home front.

 United States Foreign Affairs ACC